 Friends are human beings, and as such, they can (and almost certainly will) make mistakes.
 Sometimes they can give us bad advice, or even be judgmental, but what’s really important is for them to be able to recognize their mistakes and say they’re sorry.
 This is important because you’re human, too, and chances are one day you’ll be the one apologizing.

-Real friendship is based on who you really are 7 of 11
+6. Real friendship is based on who you really are.

 With tweens and teens, you sometimes see girls who are desperately trying to be somebody else or pretending to like something to fit in and seem “appealing” to the girls they want to befriend.
 But a solid relationship only emerges when you allow your friends to see the “real” you.

-True friends stand up for each other 8 of 11
+7. True friends stand up for each other.

 Your real friends will never feel it is okay for others to speak badly about you behind your back.
 They will either leave the conversation or say something to stop vicious words.
 Backstabbing is never a sign of friendship.

-A real friend tells you the truth 9 of 11
+8. A real friend tells you the truth.

 Real friends keep you grounded and will tell you the truth, even if you feel like you’re not ready for it.
 A great friend is one that loves you so much that she will prefer to hurt your feelings a bit rather than see you make a huge mistake.

-Friendship is not about looks or the coolness factor 10 of 11
+9. Friendship is not about looks or the “coolness” factor.

 When you’re young, it’s easy to get influenced by what everybody else likes or does.
 Be smart and look beyond what others dictate.
 Dare to do what you think is best for you.
 Open the doors to discover unexpected friends, because they might be your BFF’s in the future.

-True friends stick with you through thick and thin 11 of 11
+10. True friends stick with you through thick and thin.

 True friendship survives both the good and the ugly times, when you are happy and when you feel you can’t even get out of your house.
 The more you live through, the stronger your bond is.

-And it’s okay to evolve and grow apart.
+And remember: It’s OK to evolve and grow apart.
 People do change and some friendships simply do not survive.
 But those friends that stand by you as time goes by, become a part of your life, make it better and give you a gift that is truly priceless.

 MORE ON BABBLE: